Ysagm/Projeto-Final-Terror/Projeto Final - Horror/Assets/photon-chat-readme.txt

 Photon Chat
-    This package focuses on "Photon Chat as separate product.
+    This package uses the Photon Chat API without any other Photon solution.
-    The package versioning matches PUN 2 assetstore package.
-You can find the chat api changelog in changes-chat.txt A simple uGui is implemented as showcase and basis for integration in any game or application.
+    A simple UI is implemented as showcase and basis for integration in any game or application.
     At minimum, you will need a free "Photon Chat" subscription. https://www.photonengine.com/en/Chat

 Compatibility
     Photon Chat is included in most other Photon product packages.
-    Do not import this package into PUN Classic, Pun 2 or the Photon Unity SDK.
-The Chat API should already be available.
+    Before you import this package into PUN, Photon Voice or the Photon Unity SDK, check if the Photon Chat API is already available.

-Sample Scene
+Setup
-    Make sure you set a Chat AppId in ChatSettingsFile (find in project window).
+    Make sure you set a Chat AppId (via the menu: Window, Photon Chat, Setup).
-    Open the project's "DemoChat-Scene" scene.
+    Open the project's "Chat-Scene".
-    Open Unity's "Game" pane and read the description.
+    Open Unity's "Game" panel and read the description.
     Build and run multiple instances.